 1. Introduction

-PPG is a method of measuring photoplethysmogram (PTG) by analyzing the physical characteristics of hemoglobin in blood generated by light transmission and reflection.
-By using PPG information, various vital signals such as pulse, oxygen saturation, blood pressure, and respiration rate can be acquired, and stroke symptoms are detected through frequency analysis, renin-angiotensin based variables are detected, sympathetic and parasympathetic nervous system components are detected, and respiratory arrhythmias are detected.
+PPG is a method of measuring photoplethysmogram (PPG) by analyzing the physical characteristics of hemoglobin in blood generated by light transmission and reflection.
+By using PPG information, various vital signals such as pulse, oxygen saturation, blood pressure, and respiration rate can be acquired.
+Furthermore, stroke symptoms are detected through frequency analysis, renin-angiotensin-based variables, sympathetic and parasympathetic nervous system components, and respiratory arrhythmias can be detected.
 The disease information included according to the frequency band of the PPG is shown in Table 1 [1].
-PPG is divided into oximeter, a contact-type device that uses the tip of a finger as the measurement area, and the rPPG method, which observes changes in blood flow in the face with video data.
+PPG is divided into an oximeter, a contact-type device that uses the tip of a finger as the measurement area, and the rPPG method, which observes changes in blood flow in the face with video data.
 Among the two methods, rPPG is emerging as a new method of measuring PPG because it can be easily measured with a smartphone camera and has the strength of a non-contact measurement method [2].